Buying a diamond starts with the 4Cs

 Everyone has their own preferences for what a diamond should be: some want it as big as possible no matter what the internal quality is, some want it to be colorless but don’t mind a few inclusions.
 If you’re not sure how all this fits in with your taste, the following guidelines are considered best practice by the diamond experts.

-- Decide on which shape.
+2) Decide which shape.
 Round diamond prices are far higher than fancy diamond shapes, so this should be taken into consideration.

 This is your starting point.